gztensor/bits/bits/BIT-0013-subnet-locks.md

 ## 💬 Discussion

 - Consider support of the current owner (or any owner-to-be) by other keys, i.e. allow others to join their locks
+- The appropriate minimum lock duration: It was made 1 day (7200 blocks) in the reference implementation, but probably needs to be longer.

 ## © Copyright